 4.2.
-How Research Differs from Coursework.
-You have already received lots of training in fundamentals that will be of use to you in research.
-You probably have solved lots of problems and answered many questions while doing homework and exams.
-Many were probably harder than those you will encounter in research.
+Building a Research Program.
+You have already received lots of training in fundamentals and experience in research.
+You probably have solved lots of problems and answered many questions.

-However, you will be learning a new skill-the ability to formulate your own questions that need answers.
+However, you will be building on your ability to formulate your own questions that need answers into a program of related classes of problems that need answers.
 A major aspect of research that is confusing is that most of the time doing research is not spent answering questions, it's spent figuring out what the right questions to ask are.